 People may say “well you can’t just let the other children not have a turn.”
 If a child asks to use something communal, than in a classroom setting, I would make sure that child had the next turn but would almost NEVER shorten the original users turn because another child wanted it.
 Would you hand over the paper while you were engrossed in an article?
 The only exception to this in a classroom is if we bring in something that is a big novelty.
 Then we discuss turns and how this time everyone will get five minutes on the trampoline, or whatever works for that item.
 You would only do this on occasion, as you are basically setting yourself, and the children, up for a difficult day.
 One of the principles of early childhood education is to have enough materials for everyone because it is unreasonable to expect children under four to share.

 I have seen that when there are enough materials, children share freely.
 This is logical because in order to survive as a species, we needed to hoard our possessions.
 It is part of being in an evolved and privileged society that we have the luxury of sharing.
 For that reason it is important for children to learn how to share, as it is the foundation of altruism.
-Sometimes people do not see children as competent and capable of learning things without being told to do them.
+Sometimes people do not see children as competent and capable of learning things without receiving direct instruction.
 Changing your perspective may alter how you treat your child.
 If ever you think you may be guilty of childism, ask yourself, “is this how I would handle this with a friend, my partner, a sibling?”
 Often that can help shift your mind into seeing what your child needs, rather than what you need (to not look like the “bad parent” who doesn’t make their child share their toys).

 Some people will say “I don’t want to raise a child who only thinks about their own needs.”
 Small children can ONLY think about their own needs.
 It’s called being egocentric and it is an important part of development and survival.
 It’s the same as asking a newborn to walk.
 It is not within their zone of proximal development (ZPD).
 I think we need to see children as capable and competent, able to learn social rules, if we model them.
 Forcing them to act a certain way, I feel, can be counterproductive, in many ways.
-As the adult in the situation, it builds a foundation of trust with children when we stick up for them and not force them to do things.
+As the adult in the situation, it builds a foundation of trust with children when we stick up for them and not force compliance.
 You will find they often end up making “the right choice” anyways.

 Some people will say “we share roads, community centres, parks.”
 Children share these things too.
 They are there with us, sharing the same spaces, witnessing sharing first hand.
 You do need to share the road, but not your car.
 Very few people would see someone at a bus stop and think “gee, maybe I should let them use my car” or if you were walking with your stroller and you saw another mom trying to wrangle her crew without a stroller, would you stop and offer her your stroller?
 If you would, great!!
 If you want children who do things like that, then they need to see you doing them.
 What do you think would have more impact; encouraging your child to share their dollies stroller or sharing yours with someone in need?